-Before packing the harness remove the stiffeners from air intakes of the self-inflating part and the upper area of the back pocket.
+Before packing the harness remove the stiffener from the upper area of the back pocket.
 Open the cockpit and put the instrument panel inside.

-19. Operation and repairs
+18. Operation and repairs

 Periodic control of the harness condition will keep it in safe operation for a long time.
 After each hard landing check the back protector, as the seams or zip quite often get ripped on absorbing impact and damaged protector will be ineffective.
-If you notice damage to its cover, send it back to the producer for a repair or buy a new one.
+If you notice any damage to its cover, send it back to the producer for a repair or buy a new one.